iamakulov/theory-of-development-and-testing-task/README.md

 # Task for the Theory of Development and Testing course

-> Model an application for paying for goods in a shop: create several diagrams and compose a list of user stories
+> Model an application for **paying for goods in a shop**: create several diagrams and compose a list of user stories

 ## Diagrams